Services

 The current rates per hour, per officer are listed below.
 All off-duty requests require a three-hour minimum.
 Requests need to be submitted a minimum of 72 hours before the start of first shift, if possible.
 If not, we will make every attempt to staff it, but cannot guarantee coverage due to short notice.

-Title Assignment Type Special Pay Type Hourly Rate
+Type Hourly Rate Notes

 Vehicle Rate-no charge